Why Your Dog Hides Stuff — and Why It’s Normal

 The second type is scatter hoarding, where animals create small caches in various places, reducing the likelihood of losing all their food at once to a thieving competitor and ending up hungry.
 Scatter hoarding is most often observed in wild canids, such as foxes and wolves, as reported by Science Alert.

-As for domestic dogs, their behavior reflects the competitive feeding patterns of their ancestors, who lived by hunting and faced unpredictable food availability, which was crucial for survival.
+As for domestic dogs, this behavior reflects the competitive feeding patterns of their ancestors, who hunted and faced unpredictable food availability that was crucial for survival.

-Clearly, dogs rely on a combination of smell and spatial memory based on observation.
-They need to remember where they’ve hidden important items.
+Clearly, dogs rely on a combination of smell and spatial memory to remember where they’ve hidden important items.

 Dog Chewing a Bone